 Icy Strait Point

 Alaska’s state capital is the smallest in the US, and features on most Alaskan cruise itineraries.
 It’s surrounded by mountains and the Tongass National Forest, with some great hiking routes.
-You can also explore its Gold Rush history, take the Mount Roberts Tramway for panoramic views or visit the nearby Mendenhall Glacier.
+You can also explore its Gold Rush history, take a trip on the Mount Roberts Tramway for panoramic views, or visit the nearby Mendenhall Glacier.

 Tracy Arm Fjord

 Tracy Arm Fjord, south of Juneau, is home to the twin Sawyer glaciers.
 It has the most spectacular setting, with a 30-mile-long narrow fjord surrounded by 3000-foot cliffs.
 The glaciers aren’t as big as the others but are a stunning bright blue as they extend deep underwater, and the area is home to humpback whales and harbour seals.

 Each cruise port has a range of different excursions available – at an extra cost.
 Some activities like floatplane sightseeing, bear-watching, whale-watching and dog sledding you can do in multiple location, but others like glacier boat trips are only available in one place.

 It’s worth doing a bit of research in advance to work out what you want to do as the most popular excursions book up fast, especially in peak season.
 If there’s something you really want to do then it’s a good idea to reserve a spot when booking your cruise.